MyTimeMachine: Personalized Facial Age Transformation: Conclusion

 \maketitlesupplementary

-Along with this supplemental PDF, we provide additional visual materials (e.g., images and videos) in an HTML file, accessible via \textit{index.html}.
-We highly recommend readers to refer to the accompanying videos for a comprehensive examination of the visual outcomes.
+Along with this appendix, we provide additional visual materials (e.g., images and videos) on our project page~\footnote{~\href{https://mytimemachine.github.io/}{https://mytimemachine.github.io/}}.
+We highly recommend viewing the accompanying videos for a more comprehensive look at the visual results.